Pyramid Valley

 Pyramid Valley Lion's Tooth Chardonnay 2023

 Biodynamic.
 This site takes its name from the vineyard’s abundance of dandelions (dent-de-lion—‘lion’s tooth’—in French).
 The original 0.4 hectares of vines were planted in 2000 at a density of 11,111 vines per hectare, with a further 2.8 hectares planted between 2018 and 2020, though most of the fruit for this wine (89%) comes from the 2000 plantings.
-The biodynamically farmed Lion’s Tooth is a steeply inclined, east-facing site on soils described as having a “nut and crumb structure and great mineral fertility.”
+The biodynamically farmed Lion’s Tooth is a steeply inclined, east-facing site on soils with a “nut and crumb structure and great mineral fertility.”
 It’s the classic limestone and clay of the area but with a higher balance of clay (30%) than Field of Fire.

 Pyramid Valley Lion's Tooth Chardonnay 2023